Finyasy/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

+  - The form is not submitting the data to the backend

   - How I debugged:
+    - NameError (uninitialized constant ToysController::Toys):
+    - Remove the extra 's' in Toys ..ToysController

 - Update the number of likes for a toy

   - How I debugged:
+    -- Unpermitted parameter: :id in rb:16
+    -- Add increment_likes in the toys_controller.rb
+    --failed had to use byebug to see the error
+    -- fixed by adding status in render json

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+   --Error 404 not found in the browser
+   -- rails serer error: ActionController::RoutingError (No route matches [DELETE] "/toys/1"):
+   --Goes to fix routes.rb
+   -- Added destroy method routes.rb resources :toys, only: [:index, :create, :destroy]